-Course Title Cybersecurity
+Cybersecurity

-Module ID 4EMINENT410
+4EMINENT410

-Responsible Lecturer Prof. Dr. Raphaël Canals, Laurent Moulin (industrial staff: Spartan conseil), Benjamin N'guyen (external Prof. Dr.: INSA-CVL), Laurent Bobelin (external Prof. Dr.: INSA- CVL)
+Prof. Dr. Raphaël Canals, Laurent Moulin (industrial staff:

+Spartan conseil), Benjamin N'guyen (external Prof. Dr.:

+INSA-CVL), Laurent Bobelin (external Prof. Dr.: INSA-

+CVL)

-University University of Orléans
+University of Orléans

-Semester 3
+3

-Relation to curriculum Elective course
+Elective course

-Credit points (ECTS) 2
+2

-Teaching type Lectures and Laboratory works
+Lectures and Laboratory works

-Workload Lecture: 5 h, TP: 15 h, additional individual work of the student / homework time: 40 h, total number of estimated working hours: 60 h
+Lecture: 5 h, TP: 15 h, additional individual work of the

+student / homework time: 40 h, total number of estimated

+working hours: 60 h

-Course description Moving towards the Industry of the Future or Agriculture 4.0 inevitably leads to the consideration of cybersecurity notions.
-Indeed, connecting electronic systems exposes them to risks that were previously unknown to many companies.
+Moving towards the Industry of the Future or Agriculture

+4.0 inevitably leads to the consideration of cybersecurity

+notions.
+Indeed, connecting electronic systems exposes

+them to risks that were previously unknown to many companies.
 This course provides an awareness of the subject of cybersecurity and allows a first level of measurement of the risks to which a connected electronic system and therefore a company is exposed.

-Introduction

-What is cybersecurity?

-Information technology

-Hacker motivation and strategy

-5,

-Networks, protocols and infrastructure

-The cyber-physical industry area

-Impacts of network technologies on infrastructures

-Implementation strategy

-Respecting simple rules

-Key points to secure

-Rey points to secure Cybersecure by design

-Attack surface

-- Sources of threats

-Attack vectors

-Allack Vectors Instructuring for backers

-Good practices

-Biok management, analysis and processing

-Risk management, analysis and processing Disk reduction

-RISK reduction Monoging and governing overcooverity

-Managing and governing cybersecurity

-Diekmenerement

-Risk management

-Protection means

-Identifying risks

-Assessing and treating risk

-Learning Outcomes The students will be able to:

-Understand the current issues, processes and

-methods of cybersecurity for electronic systems

-that are becoming hyperconnected

-Evaluate and control the cyber risk specific to

-companies.

-Assessment method Final written exam (1 hours)(50 %) + Lab report (50 %)

-Relevant literature will be distributed in the course

-Literature Relevant literature will be distributed in the course
+Introduction What is cybersecurity?
+Information technology Hacker motivation and strategy Networks, protocols and infrastructure The cyber-physical industry area Impacts of network technologies on infrastructures Implementation strategy Respecting simple rules Key points to secure Cybersecure by design Attack surface Good practices Risk management, analysis and processing Risk reduction Managing and governing cybersecurity Risk management Protection means Identifying risks Assessing and treating risk Learning Outcomes The students will be able to: Understand the current issues, processes and methods of cybersecurity for electronic systems that are becoming hyperconnected Evaluate and control the cyber risk specific to companies.
+Assessment method Final written exam (1 hours)(50 %) + Lab report (50 %) Literature Relevant literature will be distributed in the course

 Course Title Master thesis

 Module ID 4EMINENT004

 Responsible Lecturer All professors of the department

 University University of Orléans

 Semester 4

 Relation to curriculum Mandatory

 Credit points (ECTS) 30

 Teaching type Individual or group project

 Workload Independent work 800h

-Course description For the work on the master's project, candidates will use the knowledge and skills received during the first 3 semesters of Master studies.
-During the master's project, candidates need the following key qualifications:
+Course description For the work on the master's project, candidates will use

+the knowledge and skills received during the first 3
-Most assignments involve extensive system development work; the related planning/organisational skills are required

-The ability to use literature resources and other sources to collect and structure material on the given topic The ability to read and understand demanding original English professional literature The ability to draft a lecture on a non-trivial scientific topic in front of a specialist audience (i.e., also to design it didactically correctly) and to present it using standard media The ability to write texts of approx. 60-120 pages, usually to explain the corresponding scientific content.
+semesters of Master studies.
+During the master's project, candidates need the following key qualifications: Most assignments involve extensive system development work; the related planning/organisational skills are required The ability to use literature resources and other sources to collect and structure material on the given topic The ability to read and understand demanding original English professional literature The ability to draft a lecture on a non-trivial scientific topic in front of a specialist audience (i.e., also to design it didactically correctly) and to present it using standard media The ability to write texts of approx. 60-120 pages, usually to explain the corresponding scientific content.
 Learning Outcomes The candidate will independently work on a problem in his or her field of study using scientific methods within a specified period of time.
 Assessment method The Master's thesis is evaluated by a supervisor assigned to monitor the work and a defense committee.
 Evaluation is based on complexity of the project, quality of the technical report, value of the research, created applications and models, presentation and defense of the thesis.
 Literature The literature is specified individually according to a specific problematic task.